-Some people may benefit from technology since electronic reminders can improve adherence by 67 percent.
+Some people may benefit from technology since electronic reminders can improving patients’ adherence to prescription medications by 67 percent.
 These reminders may include text messages, emails or electronic pill bottles that use sound or light to alert patients when it’s time to take medication.

 Employers who self-fund their health benefits have several takeaways to keep in mind when designing pharmaceutical benefits.

 - Improved access to medication can help.
 Generic medications help reduce costs and improve adherence, for example, as does lowering copays for medication, particularly for prescriptions to treat chronic conditions.
 Some Alliance members with onsite clinics have helped their employees gain access to medications with steps such as dispensing common, non-narcotic medications onsite or arranging with pharmacies to make deliveries to the workplace.
 Many employers have designed effective mail order programs to ensure prescriptions are received timely and regularly.

 - Information can be vital.
 For example, counseling by a pharmacist, either in a store or by telephone, can improve adherence.
 Yet 20 to 30 percent of medications are never filled, which means education must also occur in the physician’s office.